Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

-We refer the readers to Sections $5$ and $18$ of Vaughan's paper \cite{Vaughan2016} to learn more about the Waring-Goldbach problem and the problem of representing large integers as the sum of mixed powers.
+We refer the readers to Sections 5 and 18 of Vaughan's paper \cite{Vaughan2016} and Sections 1.3 and 1.4 of Kumchev and Tolev's paper \cite{KT2005} to learn more about the Waring-Goldbach problem and the problem of representing large integers as the sum of mixed powers.